 The NH MEP serves on average 150 students annually from over 14 countries, including the United States.
 Our qualified staff members identify eligible students and confirm the eligibility of referrals through a home visit.
-Once eligibility is determined, our staff will assess the family’s needs and connect students with individualized supplemental services.
+Once eligibility is determined, our staff will assess the student’s needs and connect them with individualized supplemental services.

-Please visit the Services section for more information.
+Please visit the Services section for more information about our program.

 Help with our mission to assist migrant children and youth to succeed academically.
 We need the help of community members for referrals or to become involved in our volunteer tutor program.

 Please refer any families, children, or youth you think may be eligible to us as soon as possible.
-Please note that referrals are safe and confidential, and services are provided independent of nationality or legal status.
+Please note that referrals are safe and confidential, and services are provided independent of legal status, nationality, or language spoken.

 Acrobat Reader format.
 You can download a free reader from Adobe.